keyanmca/player-api-docs/README.md

 First, include your JW Player script as you would normally do:

 	<script type="text/javascript" src="https://sdk.streamrail.com/jwplayer/jwplayer.js"></script>
-Then, include the Streamrail JW Plugin that you were given by your Streamrail account manager:
+Then, include the Streamrail JW Plugin that you were given by your Streamrail account manager. **Make sure that you include the streamrail script before initiating the player using JavaScript**:

 	<script type="text/javascript" src="https://sdk.streamrail.com/jwplayer/jwplayer.streamrail.js"></script>